 The alliance is a place where home builders and real estate agents can learn the complexities of their respective businesses and avoid common misunderstandings through education and the exchange of information.
-It is currently available only in the Dallas/Fort Worth market.

 There is no cost for agents to become members of the Alliance.

 The Alliance will expand your opportunities to increase your income by opening a new source of inventory.
 It also provides knowledge via specialized education to make selling new homes easier and less stressful for you and your clients.

 The Alliance website’s intent is to use its education and informational features to promote mutual goodwill and understanding between agents and builders to create more new home sales.
 It is not intended to be a lead generation website.

 The vast majority of the “horror stories” are attributable to honest misunderstandings between well-meaning people due to the subtle differences inherent in the sale of new and re-sale homes.
 The Alliance believes that when both sides are aware of these subtle points, they will deal with these differences in a more constructive manner.